-Tel: 0300 555 0333 or write to him at PO Box 6806, Wolverhampton, WV1 9WJ or email him at firstname.lastname@example.org.
+Tel: 0300 555 0333 or write to him at PO Box 6806, Wolverhampton, WV1 9WJ or email them at email@example.com.

-The Legal Ombudsman will accept complaints that are made:
+5.4 The Legal Ombudsman will accept complaints that are made:

 - up to 6 years from the date of act or omission;

 - up to 3 years from when you should have known about the complaint

+5.5 Alternative complaints bodies (such as ProMediate – www.promediate.co.uk) exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.
 As a firm we have decided as a matter of policy not to engage in resolution via Alternative complaints bodies as we believe our internal complaints procedure and the availability of the Legal Ombudsman are sufficient.